 We Make Tooth Extractions Easy on Our Patients

-Why Adult Teeth Need Extracted Sometimes
+When Adult Teeth Need Extraction

 - Tooth decay

-- Tooth is broken inside of the gum line
+- Break inside the gum line

-- Infection in the gums, teeth or jaw
+- Infection in the gums, teeth, or jaw

 - Crowding as teeth shift